devangshrivastava/CoDeciDoc/README.md

-# Hi,
-we are building something like Google Docs but with different method and better!
+# Hi, we are building something like Google Docs but with a different method and better!